ABVR-repo/GoogleAnalytics/README.md

 # Google Analytics Provider

 **Google Analytics Provider** integrates out-of-the-box Google Analytics into Unreal Engine project and is compatible with **all platforms**.
 It fully implements the **Unreal Analytics Provider** system so you can use all available features exposed by this, including Analytics Blueprint Library.
-It's useful for tracking events and screens, real-time sessions tracking, registering in-app purchases, user progression, automatic reporting errors, exceptions, crashes, etc.
+It's useful for tracking events and screens, real-time sessions tracking, registering in-app purchases, user progression, reporting errors, exceptions, crashes, etc.

-* **Current version:** 2.9.1
+* **Current version:** 2.10.0
 * **Binaries compiled for:** Unreal Engine 4.21
 * **Required Unreal Engine 4.21 or above.**